 About The Broadview Hotel

-From its origin as commercial hub and high society gathering spot to its later incarnation as host to not quite so high society, the broadview hotel has played a colourful role in shaping toronto’s east end.
+From its beginnings as a commercial hub and gathering place for Toronto’s high society to its later years as home to some of the city’s more colourful characters, The Broadview Hotel has played an enduring role in shaping Toronto’s east end.

-In 1902, the ever restless Mr. Dingman, having managed one of Toronto’s first electric streetcar companies, turned his sights west and moved to Alberta, where he financed the first commercial oil well.
-In 1907, he sold Dingman Hall to T.J.
-Edwards, who turned it into The New Broadview Hotel, renting rooms for $1.50 a night.
+Never one to remain still for long, Dingman left Toronto in 1902 after helping operate one of the city’s earliest electric streetcar companies.
+He moved west to Alberta, where he would later finance Canada’s first commercial oil well.
+In 1907, he sold the property to T.J.
+Edwards, who transformed the building into The New Broadview Hotel, offering rooms for $1.50 a night.

 About Dream